Fast EV charging

 Please choose a subcategory

-Some key driving forces are shaping and advancing the EV charging market today.
-One is stricter government regulation of CO2 emissions.
-The target to achieve zero emissions by 2050 in most major cities worldwide relies in part on greater EV usage and better fast charging infrastructure.
-Certainly the high pollution index in cities, detrimental to inhabitants’ health and quality of life, is a motivation to reach this target.
+The strategies to achieve zero emissions latest by 2050 in most major cities worldwide relies in part on greater EV usage and therefore better fast charging infrastructure.
+Certainly, the high pollution index in cities, detrimental to inhabitants’ health and quality of life, is a motivation to reach this target.
 Zero or low emission mobility can help stem the prevalence of air pollution related health problems, such as cardiovascular disease and asthma.

-The good news: by 2025 over 100 new EVs are set to launch on the market.
+The good news: by 2025 over 100 new EV models are set to launch on the market.
 This step in the direction of improved urban air quality adds pressure to develop and implement the charging infrastructure required to accommodate additional EVs on the road.
-Finally, as battery manufacturers optimize their cost structures and economies of scale, EV battery costs are decreasing.
-The result: electric vehicles have never been more attractive to purchase.
+Due to space limitations in urban area, future charging needs cannot be satisfied by private installations.
+Therefore, public charger will gain more and more importance to increase usability of urban eMobility.
+Finally, as battery manufacturers optimize their cost structures and economies of scale, electric vehicles have never been more attractive to purchase.

 Getting rid of plugs and cables with wireless power transfer is a demand that is met by wireless charging systems.
 This inductive charging allows vehicles to be charged by means of energy passed from a coil in the ground of a parking space to a coil integrated into the vehicle.